Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 The expected user is someone who has some experience with hobby boardgames and cardgames.
 They are interested in trying new games and determining what they do and do not like.

 ### Design Process and Wireframing
 After the initial idea and brainstorming, I used Balsamiq to mock up some initial wireframes.
+While I did not stick completely to the wireframes, they were helpful in terms of visualizing the kind of design I was interested in.

 ### Future directions
 The site does not have information on that many games, but the design is such that it can be extended to include details of many other games.